emschwartz/ilp3/README.md

 - [x] Save payment channel claims to disk
 - [x] Standalone XRP payment channel claim submitter
 - [x] Store balances in DB
-- [ ] Connector should recognize local routes
 - [ ] Figure out how to become a receiver (i.e. get the connector to create a channel to you)
 - [ ] Connector dynamically adjusts users' minimum balance
 - [ ] Auto-connect to connectors and save config (env file or db?)